1g4-mirror/pv/docs/pv.1.md

 :   The percentage completion (or maximum rate, with "**\--gauge**" when
     the size is unknown).

+**%{bar-plain}**

+:   Progress bar in the standard plain format, without any sides, and
+    without any percentage displayed afterwards.
+Expands to fill the remaining space unless prefixed by a number.

 **%{bar-block}**

 :   Progress bar using Unicode full blocks, without any sides, and
     without any percentage displayed afterwards.
 Expands to fill the remaining space unless prefixed by a number.
-If UTF-8 output is not available, the default format is used.
+If UTF-8 output is not available, the plain format is used.

 **%{bar-granular}**